riteshranjan007/titli/README.md

 -   This is backend / MT of the system and UI Server is separate
 -   The Short URL should be both unique and short
 -   For the same URL, to different Short URL will be generated.
+-   **Analytics**: The view count hourly is sufficient to generate last 24 hr, last 30 days and total views

 ## Tech Stack